-A BMD test is quick; it often takes less than 15 minutes.
-And it’s painless.
+A BMD test is quick.
+It often takes less than 15 minutes and it’s painless.
 It uses x-rays to measure the levels of calcium and other bone minerals.
 According to the Mayo Clinic, the test usually focuses on bones that are most likely to break because of osteoporosis, including:

 - Lower spine

-- Next to your hip joint
+- Thigh, next to your hip joint

 If you’ve been diagnosed with osteoporosis

 One out of three women will suffer bone damage or fracture from osteoporosis after age 50 – some you might even recognize.
-Actress Sally Fields was diagnosed in her 50s.
-“The good news about osteoporosis is that it’s very treatable,” she’s said.
+Actress Sally Field was diagnosed in her 50s.
+“The good news about osteoporosis is that it’s very treatable,” she said.
 “But it’s silent.
 You don’t know it’s there unless you’re getting bone density tests and you have someone looking out for you, like a really good doctor.”

-- Get enough calcium in your diet
+- Get enough calcium in your diet.

-- Take vitamin D
+- Take vitamin D.

-- Exercise regularly
+- Exercise regularly.

-- Fall-proof your home
+- Fall-proof your home.

-- Avoid smoking and excess alcohol
+- Avoid smoking and excess alcohol.

-- Talk with your doctor about medication options
+- Talk with your doctor about medication options.